clpi/di-srv/README.md

 ## technologies to try
 1. go API or other helper packages
 2. scala / clojure / phoenix / scala / kotline / other established frameworks as an alternatives to save cost on development time
+3. Current stack idea:
+    - Back:
+        - actix-web
+        - sqlx / tokio/actix-postgres
+        - main db/api on digitalocean
+        - lambda / dynamodb on aws

+## tasks for down the road

+## ways to run (eventually)
+1. run application on bare metal, or run it serverless (generally), or on AWS Lambda (specifically), while sacrificing as little functionality as possible